kartavyaraj/Excel_Project-Retail_Sales_Dashboard/README.md

 ## Conclusion

-This **Retail Sales Performance Analysis & Interactive** Dashboard project demonstrates my proficiency in data analysis and visualization using MS Excel.
+This **Retail Business Performance Dashboard & Sales Analytics** Dashboard project demonstrates my proficiency in data analysis and visualization using MS Excel.
 It showcases my ability to:

 1. Clean and pre-process datasets for accurate analysis